MrFluffycloud/the-ultimate-handler/README.md

 ## Contributing

 Want to help us improve this project?
 You are more than welcome to do so!
-Let us know if you find some issues thru here - [Here]()<br>
+Let us know if you find some issues thru here - [Here](https://github.com/MrFluffycloud/the-ultimate-handler/issues)<br>
-See [the contribution guide](https://github.com/discordjs/discord.js/blob/main/.github/CONTRIBUTING.md) if you'd like to submit a PR.

 ## Help